Norway–United Kingdom relations: Military relations

 The Royal Marines train annually in Norway, and are integrated into Norway's defence plans.
 In March 2023, the UK opened a new military base in Norway, named Camp Viking.
 In August 2024, Norwegian Defence Secretary Bjørn Arild Gram described the UK as Norway's "closest and most important European Ally" and pledged two ships to join the UK Carrier Strike Group during its Pacific deployment in 2025.

 In December 2024, Prime Minister Jonas Gahr Støre and Prime Minister Keir Starmer signed a Strategic Partnership between the two countries.

 Analyst and journalist Anthony Heron proposed that the UK and Norway should be central to the creation of a North Sea Defence Alliance (NSDA), aimed at enhancing regional security through closer defence collaboration.
 The two countries are part of the UK-led Joint Expeditionary Force, formed in 2018 with eight other Northern European nations, to respond to emerging crises in Northern Europe.

 Recently, the two have collaborated extensively to provide intelligence and arms to Ukraine during Russia's invasion of that country in 2022.

 On August, 2025, the UK signed a £10bn deal with Norway, to supply the Norwegian navy with at least five Type‑26 anti submarine warfare frigates.
 According to the Ministry of Defence, the deal marks Britain's "biggest ever warship export deal by value".
+In December 2025, the two countries sign a defense pact designed to operate a combined fleet for hunting Russian submarines.
+This deal comes following a 30% increase in Russian vessels roaming UK water in the past two years.